fish-shell/fish-shell/sphinx_doc_src/cmds/bind.rst

 - ``history-search-forward``, search the history for the next match

+- ``history-token-search-backward``, search the history for the previous matching argument

+- ``history-token-search-forward``, search the history for the next matching argument

 - ``kill-bigword``, move the next whitespace-delimited word to the killring

 - ``kill-line``, move everything from the cursor to the end of the line to the killring